fmbenhassine/jql/README.md

 ![Build Status](https://travis-ci.org/benas/jcql.svg?branch=master)
 ![Development Stage](https://img.shields.io/badge/development%20stage-alpha-orange.svg)

+**Important note: This project is in early stage and not released yet.
+The project name may change.
+ You can still [give it a try](https://github.com/benas/jcql#getting-started) and send us your feedback, you are very welcome!**

 # About JCQL

 JCQL (Java Code Query Language) makes it possible to query Java source code in plain SQL.
 This allows you to ask questions like: